 By Sandy Mott

-The history of The Villages Homeowners Association should begin with why and how our organization came into being.
+The history of The Villages Homeowners Advocates should begin with why and how our organization came into being.

 First the why.
 In the summer and fall of 1990, the expansion of The Villages west of Highway 27/441 was bringing hundreds of new residents to our community every month.
 These new Villagers, along with those already living here, saw a need for a homeowners organization that would represent all the homes in The Villages.